wrightrocket/webhook.site/premium.markdown

 ## Feature List

 ### Custom Actions
-Run scripts, send emails, HTTP requests and more on each request.
+Run scripts, send emails, HTTP requests and more on each request, and use native integrations like Google Sheets, Dropbox, Slack and others.
 [Read more...](/custom-actions.html)

 ### Schedules
 Request any URL or your Custom Actions automatically on an interval.